Ke-no/ASG1-ID/README.md

 # Technologies Used
 - HTML
-  ~ The project uses HTML for index, goods, live, news,and form page.
+  ~ The project uses HTML for index, goods, live, news and form page.

 - CSS
   ~ The project uses normalize.css for the stablization of codes as it works as a canvas and style.css is used for the arangement, colors and animation of the pages.

 - JavaScript
-  ~ script.js is used for interactions of the form's cross and "NOTIFY ME" buttons.
+  ~ script.js is used for interactions of the form's cross (x) and "NOTIFY ME" buttons.

 - Figma
   ~ Figma is used for the creation of the wireframe.